marktnoonan/cy-validators-example/README.md

 Using component validators, our goal is that in the full spectrum of specs, from the smallest component test to the longest E2E user journey, the test code to validate a certain component in a certain state is only written once, and reused as needed.

 This repo is an example of how this might work.
-Component tests are a responsible for mounting and setting up the component for testing each state, and then calling `cy.validateComponent()` with the component's name, state to validate, and an options object containing anything else needed, like variable data.
+Component tests are a responsible for mounting and setting up the component for testing each state, and then calling `cy.validate()` with the component's name, state to validate, and an options object containing anything else needed, like variable data.

-`validators.js` contains almost all of the assertions and interactions for our tests, organized in an object according to component name, and then the name of the sate to be tested. `cy.validateComponent` will look up these validators when called with a component name and state to validate.
+`validators.js` contains almost all of the assertions and interactions for our tests, organized in an object according to component name, and then the name of the sate to be tested. `cy.validate` will look up these validators when called with a component name and state to validate.

 Since the validators themselves are just regular Cypress code, they can make DOM assertions and click around, but also use the `cy.validateComnponent` command to assert the expected state of direct child components of the component being tested.
 In this way, tests of higher level component, and even E2E tests, can fully check the validity of the entire component tree, starting at any given node in that tree, without duplicating a single assertion or interaction in the code.